osdc/codejam/trendy-tacos/README.md

 This game is based on hangman but its purpose is exactly opposite (Don't let him escape).
 This is a multiplayer/PVP game.
 Users will be given a jumbled word with a hint.

-Jumbled words consist of a closed source software/technology and its open source alternative.
-(Yes, we've literally **combined opposites**)
+Jumbled words consist of a closed source software/technology and its open source alternative combined together.
 You'll be provided with hints which will let you know the domain of a pair of technology which has been given to you.
+One player will guess the closed source technology while the other player will guess its open source alternative.

 Head straight in -> [FREEMAN](https://ishan-saini.github.io/codejam-21/trendy-tacos/)